teriwu/sauced/journals/Jacob.md

+## Tuesday, September 13, 2022
+* Started designing the detail page
+* Created a feature on the review form where It lists all the restaurants with their exact addresses.

 ## Monday, September 12, 2022
 * Finally Teri and I were able to get the detail page to connect to the list page and app.